mia-platform/documentation/docs/fast_data/configuration/projections.md

 ## Delete a System of Records

-To delete a System of Records, you have to click the Delete button in the bottom-right corner of the System of Records detail page.
+To delete a System of Records, you have to click the `Delete` button in the bottom-right corner of the System of Records detail page.

 The deletion is not allowed as long as you have at least one Projection inside the System, hence you need to delete all the Projections in a System before being able to delete it.

+## Create a Projection

+To create a new Projection, open the **Projections** section in the Fast Data group of Mia-Platform Console, then select an existing System of Records or [create a new one](#create-a-system-of-records).

+Inside the System of Records page click the `Create new Projection` button on the top-right corner of the page and insert a Projection Name for the new Projection inside the pop-up displayed.
+After that, the new Projection details page will be displayed.

+In order to finally create the new Projection, you will need to save the configuration.

 ## Projection details